endoflife-date/endoflife.date/products/fluent-bit.md

 > Fluent Bit is a cross-platform fast and lightweight logs and metrics processor.
 It is an
 > open-source CNCF sub-project under the umbrella of [Fluentd](https://www.fluentd.org).

+Support for a series (x.y) ends three months after a new series is released.